-Her research interests include: information and communication technologies and development; development theories, in particular the capabilities approach; Fair Trade; ethical consumption; and sustainable regional and local economic development.
+Her research interests include: information and communication technologies and development (ICT4D); development theories, in particular the capabilities approach; Fair Trade; ethical consumption; and sustainable regional and local economic development.
 Themes such as gender and justice run throughout her work.
-Dorothea has mainly worked in Latin America (Chile, Brazil), with recent research also taking place in India and Kenya.
+Dr Kleine has worked in Latin America (Chile; Brazil), Europe (UK, Germany), South Asia (India) and Africa (Kenya; South Africa).

 Globalisation and ethical trade

 Discourses of development, environment, aid, trade and globalisation and how they intersect; global value chains and ethical consumerism in the UK and Germany; the perspective of producer cooperatives in Chile and India; the Fair Trade movement as a multi-level model.
 Critical perspectives on corporate social responsibility, environmental impacts and social marketing.

 Here I am particularly interested in operationalising Amartya Sen’s capabilities approach for the area of ICT4D.
 I have developed a specific framework, the Choice Framework which can be used as a malleable “living tool” to this end.
 Sectorally, I have worked on the effects of e-business, e-procurement and e-government initiatives on local and regional economies as well as on E-Learning opportunities and micro-, small-, and medium-sized enterprises (MSMEs).
 The focus here is particularly on the more disadvantaged actors, asking what factors co-define their ability to use the technology to expand their freedom to lead the lives they themselves value.

 Local and regional governance and participatory processes; negotiations around economic, social and ecological concerns and their implications for different groups of actors; economic empowerment and constructions of difference (e.g. gender, ethnicity); the role of social capital; cooperation and competition amongst micro-, small-, and medium-sized enterprises (MSMEs).